Beginners Guide How To Develop A Shopify App | AppDevelopmentPros

 Call Limit Shopify API

 When dealing with processing heaps of data, such as retrieving products from many shops, concurrency becomes prevalent.
-Developers would want to manage thread processing speed but suddenly finds out they have sent too many requests at the same time.
+Developers would want to manage thread processing speed but suddenly find out they have sent too many requests simultaneously.
 To counter this problem, the sidekiq gem is installed as a Shopify instance to handle the frequency of running background tasks and by setting the request calling service to 2 seconds per shop as specified by the Shopify API, requiring a 0.5-second gap between requests.

 Database STORING